7oSkaaa/Tic-Tac-Toe-GUI/README.md

 In this game you can play individual or with another player with your names, if you will play individual you can play with two levels, hard one and easy one it's your choice.

+Let's see if you can beat me in the Individual Hard mode 👀

 ## Requirments:

 ### Windows